 BOARDINGHOUSE – A building, other than a hotel, containing a general kitchen and a general dining room, in which at least one but no more than eight sleeping rooms are offered for rent, with or without meals.
 A lodging house, tourist house, or rooming house where transient use is for thirty days or more shall be deemed a boardinghouse.

-BUILDING – Any combination of materials forming any construction, except

-where entirely underground so as to permit the use of the ground above the same as if no building were present; the term "building" shall include the term "structure" as well as the following:

-Fences or walls, other than retaining walls, projecting above the ground over 6.5 feet.

-Receiving and transmitting radio and television antennas, except for such antennas installed on the roof of a building and extending no more than 25 feet above the highest level of the roof of such building.
+BUILDING – Any roofed structure intended for the shelter, housing or enclosure of persons, animals, or personal property, and affixed to the ground.

 CANNABIS DISPENSARY – A business that sells cannabis or cannabis derived products for offsite consumption.